 This clean eating recipe is refined sugar-free, gluten-free, and dairy-free, making it the perfect treat for any paleo diet.

-Topped with crunchy mapley pecans, this great recipe is my go-to when I crave something sweet in the morning.
+This great recipe is my go-to when I crave something sweet in the morning.
 Plus, it’s hassle-free and takes only 40 minutes to prepare and cook.